csc-training/portable-gpu-programming/sycl/docs/02-sycl-fundamentals.md

 ```
 </small>

-# SAXPY in SYCL with Functor
+# AXPY in SYCL with Functor

 <div class="column">